 Every teardown of a hybrid drivetrain that I've seen so far shows variable reluctance (VR) resolvers that are used for rotor position detection.
 Sadly, our motors didn't come with the resolver stators, just the laminated rotor punchings.
 I was curious how these things worked so I looked at patents and papers and even tried making my own.
 That didn't work, so we plowed ahead with the “standard” (familiar to us?) way of sensing position on brushless motors – three latching hall sensors.

-in the last post of this series, we spun up the motor.
+in part 1, we spun up the motor.
 We even put hall sensors on it. but the output waveforms looked like this:

 purple and yellow look almost reasonable, minus the glitching on yellow. the spacing looks to be about 120 degrees. but blue? it is almost a perfect inverse of yellow.
 This was the cause of much head scratching around MITERS until bayley figured out that the hall sensors we'd collected from various sketchy sources including the floor of MITERS were not all the same part.
 They had different hysterisis characteristics, which means: given an identical magnetic field input, they will turn on and turn off at different times.

 conclusion #1: make sure you're using three of the same hall sensors.

 Before conclusion 1 was reached, I thought that inadequate/wonky fringe fields at the end of the rotor were causing the issues.
 I designed and printed parts of a “Shane Array”, named after scolton, perhaps the most legendary motor + motor control person at MIT ever.
 A Shane Array is a second set of rotor magnets used exclusively for position detection.